mattjh1/mattjh-blog/content/post/nvim-obsession.md

   - productivity
 ---

-Ever since I was first introduced to Vim in university, I've been captivated by its philosophy.
+Ever since I was first introduced to Vim in University, I've been captivated by its philosophy.
 The idea of a highly efficient, **keyboard-centric** editor intrigued me, especially its intricate and well-thought-out **keybinding** system.

 <!--more-->